gbabbitt/POPSTAR-signaling-in-music/README.md

 As of 2025, this project is in active development by undergraduate students at the Rochester Institute of Technology working with Dr. Gregory A Babbitt (Life Sciences) and Dr. Ernest P Fokoue (mathematics).
 Community collaboration is welcome...please reach out to us via email at RIT with an inquiry for more details (gabsbi(at)rit.edu or epfeqa(at)rit.edu).

-TESTING: Linux Mint 20 (probably works on osMac too).
-It is not yet tested on Windows.
+TESTING: Linux Mint 20 (probably works on other Debian Linux distros and MacOS too).
+It is not yet tested on Windows (can use a Linux Mint VM from virtualBox for now)

 TO RUN: python3 popstar.py